Introduction

 3PLs vs 4PLs

-Next, let’s talk about other logistics providers.
+Next, let’s discuss other logistics providers.
 So, what makes 4PLs different from traditional logistics?
 While 3PLs focus primarily on the physical movement of goods, 4PLs take a more holistic approach.
-They oversee the entire supply chain process from start to finish.
-This includes everything from sourcing raw materials to delivering finished products to customers.
+They oversee the entire supply chain process from start to finish, including everything from sourcing raw materials to delivering finished products to customers.

 Another key difference is the level of control that 4PLs have over the supply chain process.
 Unlike 3PLs, who are typically only responsible for specific tasks, 4PLs have a much broader scope of responsibility.
 They work closely with all parties in the supply chain to ensure everything runs smoothly.